korpiq/clj-httpd-rehearsal/doc/learned.md

 - made message id unique with atom and hid it with let-over-lambda pattern
 - GUI browsers make an extra request for /favicon.ico on each page load

+### Fixed usage with browser

+- ring.util.response provides easy redirect, file-response for static content, etc
+- considered privatizing unnecessarily public core namespace members but with-meta :private is a bit verbose for that

+### WebSocket library selection pains

+- apparently the default ring.adapter.jetty does not support WebSockets due to its simplistic request-response model
+- jetty7, http-kit, webbit, aleph, or pedestal?
+- Ilari voted for http-kit; Kalle has difficulty picking any one over the others, so will try http-kit

 ### Next minimal goals

 3. Serve infinite stream of JSON